adobe-type-tools/opentype-spec-drafts/varchintguide.md

 Offset32 fdSelectOffset             Offset (from start of CFSH table) to
                                     the FontDICTSelect subtable.
 Must not
                                     be 0.

+Offset32 itemVarStoreOffset         Offset (from start of CFSH table) to
+                                    the Item Variation Store table (may
+                                    be 0)
 -------------------------------------------------------------------------

 ## Private DICT Index and initialPrivateDICT {-}